ifesdjeen/entrepot/README.md

 Filling up with data is strictly a Repository problem, whilst validation and internal conversions are more related to the object itself.
 Trying to tie absolutely different data stores into a single interface is a tedious task.
 Untangle your thoughts and use the idioms that come from your db's world.

-That particular project and it's satellite is an attempt to bring at least two data stores together using Veritas.
+That particular project and it's satellite is an attempt to bring at least two data stores together using Virtus.

 Gain a full control over your databases and objects, again.
-Don't let tie your arms.
+Don't let them tie your arms.

+Entrepot woks with hashes, but that was made mostly for flexibility and ease of ad-hoc usage.

 Entrepot is similar to [Curator](https://github.com/braintree/curator) in many ways